Financial Market Roundup

 TRENDS

-Another strong earnings season for U.S. equities was offset by trade uncertainty, resulting in negative returns for domestic equity investors over the last month.
-Headline inflation has moved lower over the last year, but progress appears to have stalled with January’s consumer price index moving up to 3.0%.
+Another strong earnings season for U.S. equities was offset by trade uncertainty, resulting in negative returns for domestic equity investors over the last month and first quarter of 2025.
+Headline inflation has moved lower over the last year, but progress appears to have stalled with February’s consumer price index moving up to 2.8%.

-Core prices, or CPI excluding food and energy, also continue to be above the U.S. central bank’s 2.0% target, with the most recent reading detailing core prices rising at 3.3% over the last year.
-The U.S. GDP report for the fourth quarter of 2024 detailed a resilient and strong consumer despite coming in below expectations at 2.3%.
-Finally, the most recent economic projections from Fed officials detailed an expected 2025 year-end GDP of 2.1%, with inflation measures above the U.S. central bank’s target of 2.0%.
+Core prices, or CPI excluding food and energy, also continue to be above the U.S. central bank’s 2.0% target, with the most recent reading indicating core prices rising at 3.1% over the last year.
+The U.S. GDP report for the fourth quarter of 2024 showed a resilient and strong consumer pushing the economy forward at 2.4%.
+Finally, the Fed’s latest summary of economic projections detailed an expected 2025 year-end GDP of 1.7%, with inflation measures above the central bank’s target of 2.0%.